 Sexual Sin Emasculates

 Further, in tragic irony, our pursuit of sexual sin ultimately robs us of our ability to experience sexual satisfaction.
-Ephesians 4:19 describes the reality this way: “Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, with a continual lust for more.”
+Ephesians 4:19 describes the reality this way: “Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, with a continual lust for more” (NIV).
 The Greek word pleonexia literally means a “desire to have more.”
-It is referring to utter insatiability.
-When we abandon ourselves to indulge sexual pleasure outside of God’s design, the result is slavery.
+It refers to utter insatiability.
+When we abandon ourselves to indulge in sexual pleasure outside of God’s design, the result is slavery.
 Like a donkey chasing a carrot on a stick, the harder we strive to experience sexual satisfaction, the more it eludes us—even as our reckless pursuit of sexual contentment takes us into ever-deeper perversions.
-Indulging “every kind of impurity” means that what once satisfied us does no longer and we need to go deeper into the mess to find the same thrill.
+Indulging “every kind of impurity” means that what once satisfied us does so no longer, and we need to go deeper into the mess to find the same thrill.

-Jesus’ mission is to “set captives free” (see Isaiah 61:1-3).
-He doesn’t want us to be emasculated, but men who are “strengthened with all power, according to his glorious might, for all endurance and patience with joy” (Colossians 1:11).
-The hope of the gospel is freedom from the things that enslave us as his power is at work in us through his Spirit.
+Jesus’ mission is to “set captives free” (Isaiah 61:1-3).
+He doesn’t want us to be emasculated, but to be men who are “strengthened with all power, according to his glorious might, for all endurance and patience with joy” (Colossians 1:11).
+The hope of the gospel is freedom from the things that enslave us, as his power works in us through his Spirit.

 Do you believe that sexual sin is emasculating?
 How does the man you are in your fantasy life compare to the reality of your experience of slavery?